Mini disc brake caliper cleanup

 What wasn't easy was separating the two halves of the dust cover.
 The bolts were shot and after unsuccessfully trying to remove them I just angle grinded them off.
 This meant I had to source some replacement bolts before refitting.

 Putting it all back together was the easy part.
-Once everything was back in place I took the car for a short drive to test the brakes.
+Once everything was back in place I took the car for a short drive to the brakes.
 I'm glad to report that there was no longer any metallic grating noises coming from the wheel arch any more.

 I am unhappy to report however that I hit some bricks with one of my front alloy wheels and broke the Revolution twin-flag centre cap.
 It turns out that it was just plastic!
 They may look good but I'm starting to think that the quality of Revolution wheels aint what I thought they would be like.